 Though most of the buildings in the FiDi are filled with brokers and bankers, along the beautiful waterfront, you will find some San Francisco’s best attractions.
 After business hours, bars and restaurants quickly fill up with the happy hour crowds.

 Where to Go: Visit Rickhouse for the after-work delicious cocktails.

 Originally called Meiggs’ Wharf, this waterfront neighborhood got its name from generations of fishermen who used to dock their boats here.
 Now it’s one long shopping and entertainment mall that stretches from Ghirardelli Square to Pier 39.
 Pier 39 has the sightseeing ferry fleets, including departures to Alcatraz Island.
 The most famous residents of Fisherman’s Wharf are the hundreds of California sea lions, barking on the docks at Pier 39.

 Where to Go: Boudin Bakery or a market for the clam chowder in bread bowls.
 Also, go to the end of Pier 39 to see the sea lions.

-Marina welcomes people with gorgeous multi-million dollar homes, amazing beaches, and a beautiful backdrop of the Golden Gate Bridge.
+Marina welcomes people with gorgeous multi-million dollar homes, many shopping options, amazing beaches, and a beautiful backdrop of the Golden Gate Bridge.
 This is one of my favorite San Francisco neighborhoods.
 Here you will find a lot of local street bars and restaurants and this is where I tried my first nitrogen ice cream.

 Where to Go: Palace of Fine Arts is unique and amazing.
 Have a little picnic in front of the pond and then take a walk in the park to find some of the gorgeous views of Golden Gate Bridge.